How to change your thought patterns

 How working with a therapist can help

 Biased thinking patterns can be hard to recognise if you don’t know what to look for.
 Many occur automatically, so you might not be aware you’re having them.
-They can also be so reinforced that you might not realise you have the power to change them and believe that’s just the way things are.
+These biased thought patterns can also be so reinforced that you might not realise you have the power to change them and believe that’s just the way things are.
 If you recognise that you’re engaging in some of these ways of thinking and they’re having a negative impact on your mental health, it can be challenging to change them on your own.
 Professionals who are trained in evidence-based therapies like cognitive behavioural therapy (CBT) can help you change biased thinking patterns through a process called cognitive restructuring.
 By working with a therapist, you can explore how different thinking patterns are helping or hindering you and reframe problematic thought patterns in safe and structured ways.

 There are many different evidence-based talk therapies, and what works well for someone else might not be the best approach for you.
 If you are thinking about starting therapy to help with your thinking patterns, explore the different types of therapy that are available to you and don’t be discouraged if your first experience isn’t the best fit.
 Therapy is a very personal thing, and it can take time to find the right therapy for you.